 How Much Does It Cost to Incorporate a California Nonprofit?

-The base state filing fee for California nonprofit Articles of Incorporation is currently $0, a nice temporary perk that will last until June 30, 2023.
-The ordinary price was $30.
+The base state filing fee for California nonprofit Articles of Incorporation depends on the type of nonprofit you are forming.
 Additionally, California requires nonprofits to submit an Initial Statement of Information within 90 days of incorporating with the state, which comes with a $20 fee of its own.

 How Long Does It Take to Start a California Nonprofit?

 Currently, the state processing time for California nonprofits is around 12 business days.